Operation Homecoming: Aftermath

-The returning of POWs was often a mere footnote following most other wars in U.S. history, yet those returned in Operation Homecoming provided the country with an event of drama and celebration.
+The returning of POWs was often a mere footnote following most other wars in U.S. history, but those returned in Operation Homecoming provided the country with an event of drama and celebration.
 Operation Homecoming initially ignited a torrent of patriotism that had not been seen at any point during the Vietnam War.
-Overall, the POWs were warmly received as if to atone for the collective American guilt for having ignored and protested the majority of soldiers who had served in the conflict and already returned home.
-The joy brought by the repatriation of the 591 Americans did not last for long due to other major news stories and events.
+Overall, the POWs were warmly received, as if to atone for the collective American guilt for having ignored and protested the majority of soldiers, who had served in the conflict and already returned home.
+The joy brought by the repatriation of the 591 Americans did not last for long because of other major news stories and events.
 By May 1973, the Watergate scandal dominated the front page of most newspapers causing the American public's interest to wane in any story related to the war in Vietnam.
-Correspondingly, Richard Nixon and his administration began to focus on salvaging his presidency.
+Correspondingly, his administration began to focus on salvaging his presidency.

-Many worried that Homecoming hid the fact that people were still fighting and dying on the battlefields of Vietnam and caused the public to forget about the over 50,000 American lives the war had already cost.
-Veterans of the war had similar thoughts concerning Operation Homecoming with many stating that the ceasefire and returning of prisoners brought no ending or closure.
+Many worried that Operation Homecoming hid the fact that people were still fighting and dying on the battlefields of Vietnam and caused the public to forget about the over 50,000 American lives that the war had cost.
+Veterans of the war had similar thoughts concerning the operation, with many stating that the ceasefire and the returning of prisoners had brought no ending or closure.

+On 24 May 1973 President Nixon hosted the largest dinner in White House history, with more than 1300, for Vietnam POWs, and included actors: Bob Hope, John Wayne and Jimmy Stewart, and performers: Sammy Davis Jr., Irving Berlin and Vic Damone, broadcast live on ABC.